-RayPlan 2024B uses the IEC 612173 standard for display of coordinates, movements and scales during treatment planning, with a few exceptions.
+RayPlan 2024A uses the IEC 612173 standard for display of coordinates, movements and scales during treatment planning, with a few exceptions.
 The gantry, collimator and couch angles, as well as the field coordinate system may be user configured, per C-arm LINAC, to be non-IEC.
-Also, some treatment machines are partly described with non-IEC coordinate systems.
-For more details on the user-defined exceptions, as well as the treatment machine exceptions, see section 5.3 The treatment machine coordinate system on page 74.
+Also, the CyberKnife treatment machine is partly described with a non-IEC coordinate system.
+For more details on the user-defined exceptions, as well as the CyberKnife exception, see section 5.3 The treatment machine coordinate system on page 74.